losttech/ML/_posts/2020-02-07-Reinforcement-Learning-With-Unity-ML-Agents.md

 ## What's next

+### Deal with wiggling

+The bot trained using this sample shakes a lot.
+You can try to tweak training to minimize that.
+This would be a good first exercise with a visible impact.

+### TensorBoard and saving model

 Our sample currently lacks any logging for TensorBoard, and saving the actual model, which we leave as an exercise for our readers.
 There is [sample code](https://github.com/losttech/Gradient-Samples/blob/b8bba77d3a2712bbe66846df77d2726ef570f475/GPT-2/Gpt2Trainer.cs#L75) doing it in another sample, [GPT-2](https://github.com/losttech/Gradient-Samples/tree/master/GPT-2).

-Try other Unity ML Agents environments, and see how actor-critic will perform there.
-You might need to tweak observation and action processing for that.
+### Keras APIs

 The sample is written in TensorFlow 1.0 API style.
 Gradient supports TensorFlow 1.15, which has newer Keras APIs.
 Try converting the old style code into the [new style](https://www.tensorflow.org/guide/keras).

+### Try on other environments

+Try other Unity ML Agents environments, and see how actor-critic will perform there.
+You might need to tweak observation and action processing for that.

 To use the trained model for an actual bot in a Unity game, please, refer to [their documentation](https://github.com/Unity-Technologies/ml-agents/issues/1825).

+### Tips for other tasks

 If you want to start working on more complicated tasks, like autonomous driving, here are a few hints you can start with: